dictu-lang/Dictu/docs/docs/standard-lib/system.md

 ### System.clock()

-Returns number of clock ticks since the start of the program, useful for benchmarks.
+Returns number of clock ticks since the start of the program as a number, useful for benchmarks.

 ```cs
 System.clock();